Tour Code: 35469P2

 Reilig Mhuire consists of three huge cairns.
 It is believed that in pre-Christian times, this may have been dedicated to a pagan goddess, or was possibly a grave.
 Today, it is known as the ‘Third Station’ on Croagh Patrick.
 Here we pause on the shoulder before an ascent to the summit, or second station.

-From the summit, we descend to Bob of the Reek’s Cave, being careful to avoid the steep slopes of Lugnademon – the ‘Hollow of the Serpents’, where Saint Patrick is said to have vanquished snakes and other creatures during his forty days fast on the mountain.
+From the summit, we descend to Bob of the Reek’s Cave, being careful to avoid the steep slopes of Lugnademon – the ‘Hollow of the Serpents,’ where Saint Patrick is said to have vanquished snakes and other creatures during his 40-day fast on the mountain.

 We then make our way back to the third station following an ancient path that has long since fallen into disuse.
-Our path back down is a pleasant stroll compared to the shale challenges of the mountain heights above, and we finish where we started, outside the delightful Staunton’s family pub and restaurant in Lecanvey.
+It is a pleasant stroll compared to the shale challenges of the mountain heights above.
+We finish where we started, outside the delightful Staunton’s family pub and restaurant in Lecanvey.